 All-Purpose Cleaning Spray – 1 tsp of baking soda, 2 tbsp of vinegar, 20 drops of lavender EO, 20 drops of orange EO, 5 drops of rosemary, 1 cup of warm water.
 Mix in spray bottle and use to clean surfaces in the kitchen.
 For a bathroom version, use 20 drops of tea tree EO and 20 drops of peppermint EO.

 Glass Cleaner – ¼ cup of vinegar, 4 cups of water, 1 tsp of lemon EO.
 Add to spray bottle and shake well before use.

 Stovetop Cleaner – 1/3 cup of baking soda, enough water to create a paste, 5 drops of lemon EO, 5 drops of rosemary EO.

 Oven Cleaner – 1 ½ cups of baking soda, ¼ cup of vinegar, 20 drops of lemon EO.
 Removes racks and clean separately in the sink.
-Apply paste on surfaces of oven with pastry or paint brush.
+Apply the paste on surfaces of the oven with pastry or paint brush.
 Let stand overnight.
 Remove with wet cloth.